 WP has numerous professional-level features that are not always present in lesser blogging platforms.
 Often such features are either not available, not available with as many options, or cost a pretty penny to add to a bland alternative CMS.

 Whilst some other blogging platforms are also extendible, due to the wide acceptance of WP globally, there is a flourishing market of both free and premium plugins and widgets which can be installed on a WP installation.

-There are both free and premium themes which are available for any category type needed.
-Designers for WordPress do not tend to focus on one area, so you can find completed best-in-class designs for any type of web site you wish to launch or renovate with a new theme.
+There are both free and premium themes that are available for any category type needed.
+Designers for WordPress do not tend to focus on one area, so you can find completed best-in-class designs for any type of website you wish to launch or renovate with a new theme.

 Pages or Posts

 Although WordPress is a blogging platform, it's just as easy to create a website full of static content presented as pages instead of posts.

 For instance, new reviews can be added but shown on a static home page which nevertheless updates with new reviews once they've been added and published.

 Alternatively, a website can be made to look completely like a blog from all directions if that is what you prefer to do.

 WordPress support is available through their forum.
 Because there are millions of users of WordPress, the forum stays busy with many people asking questions and others taking the time to answer them.

 Beyond that, there are some excellent WordPress sites that provide tutorials on how to work better with WP.